VundleVim/Vundle.vim/README.md

     " check http://vim-scripts.org for more
     EOF

 BTW [Vim-Scripts.org](http://vim-scripts.org) is a git mirror of all vim scripts.
+Se [gmarik's bubdlerc](http://github.com/gmarik/vimfiles/raw/master/bundlerc) for working example.

 Add to your <code>.vimrc</code>